Flag of the United Tribes of New Zealand

-The flag now known as the flag of the United Tribes of New Zealand (Māori: Te Whakaputanga o te rangatiratanga o Niu Tirene) or Te Kara (Māori for 'the colours') is a flag originally designed by Henry Williams to represent the New Zealand Church Missionary Society.
+The flag of the United Tribes of New Zealand (Māori: Te Wakaminenga o nga Hapu o Nu Tireni) or Te Kara (Māori for 'the colours') is a flag originally designed by Henry Williams to represent the New Zealand Church Missionary Society.
 It was adopted as a national flag by a group of rangatira (Māori chieftains) in 1834 and is today more closely associated with the Māori people.

 Description

-Te Kara is a St. George's cross flag.
+Te Kara is a St. George's Cross flag.
 In the canton is another St. George's cross on a field of blue with four white stars in each quadrant.
 The flag adopted by the United Tribes in 1834 had black fimbriation around the canton cross, though it was changed to white shortly after, following the rule of tincture.
 Flags without any fimbriation have also been used.
 The 1834 flag's stars had eight points, which is still the most common number, though five- and six-pointed versions have also been used.

 The exact meaning of the flag's design is not specified in early documents.
-Generally, the St. George's cross represents England, having been used as its national flag since the 12th Century.
+Generally, the St. George's Cross represents England, having been used as its national flag since the 12th century.
 The St. George's cross may represent designer Williams' affiliation with the Church of England, it being common practice for its member churches to fly the cross with the arms of their diocese in the canton.
-The stars have been speculated to represent the Southern Cross, but 20th Century historian and New Zealand flag scholar James Laurenson argues they are stars of England, religious symbols with roots in British heraldry.
+The stars have been speculated to represent the Southern Cross, but 20th-century historian and New Zealand flag scholar James Laurenson argues they are stars of England, religious symbols with roots in British heraldry.

+In traditional Māori culture, the trifecta of colours hold symbolic significance: vitality and life force (red), peace, light and spiritual connection (white), and the ocean as well as spiritual connection between the people and environment (blue), inter alia.